ameerhamza26/sciz/README.md

 * To make a change, a new branch must be created based on the change(adding a new feature, fixing a particular bug etc)
 * A pull request must be made afterwards and this needs to be approved by the team to ensure quality code management
 * The created branch would then be merged with the master branch in the end

+### Updating the code to GIT
+* "git add --all" to add all changes from your machine
+* "git commit -m "commit name"" to commit the changes
+* "git push origin master"

+### Updating the code to IONIC PRO (Ionic View)
+* "git add --all" to add all changes from your machine
+* "git commit -m "commit name"" to commit the changes
+* "git push ionic master"